theopenconversationkit/tock/bot/connector-ga/README.md

 * Then go to the Configuration -> Bot Configurations menu in the Tock Bot administration interface, and create a new configuration

-* Full documentation is available in [KDoc format](https://voyages-sncf-technologies.github.io/tock/dokka/tock/fr.vsct.tock.bot.connector.ga/index.html)

 * A Google Assistant integration sample is available in the [open data Bot](https://github.com/voyages-sncf-technologies/tock-bot-open-data) source code

+* The documentation of the google assistant builders is available in [KDoc format](https://voyages-sncf-technologies.github.io/tock/dokka/tock/fr.vsct.tock.bot.connector.ga/index.html)